-The requirement in subsection (c) of an attempt to resolve motion disputes requires that the efforts to resolve the matter be made concluding the hearing, not before bringing the motion.
+The requirement in subsection (c) of an attempt to resolve motion disputes requires that the efforts to resolve the matter be made before the hearing, not before bringing the motion.
 The rule requires the moving party to initiate settlement efforts.
 If the motion is resolved, subsection (c) requires the parties to advise the court immediately.
+Although mandated settlement efforts may create additional challenges for pro se parties, Rule 1.04 requires compliance with the rules by all parties, including pro se parties, subject to relief granted by the court to prevent a manifest injustice under rule 1.02.

 The rule explicitly addresses the requirement for paying a motion filing fee.
-Since 2003, Minnesota law requires a fee for "filing a motion or response to a motion in civil, family, excluding child support, and guardianship case."
+Since 2003, Minnesota law requires a fee for "filing a motion or response to a motion in civil, family, excluding child support, and guardianship cases."
 See Minn.
 Stat. § 357.021, subd.
 2(4).